 This lead to many fantastic moments, among them small confrontations between Mikasa and Annie, and Jean and Magath.

-Magath was the real surprise confrontation this chapter because I thought he had come to accepted Eldians as his allies, for the most part.
+Magath was the real surprise confrontation this chapter because I thought he had come to accept Eldians as his allies, for the most part.

 However, with his attempts to justify the conflict between Paradis and Marley this chapter, Iayama has made it clearer than ever that he has a long way to go.